sochix/TLSharp/README.md

 #### Why do I get a FloodException/FLOOD_WAIT error?

-It's likely [Telegram restrictions](https://core.telegram.org/api/errors#420-flood), or a bug in TgSharp (if you feel it's the latter, please open a Github issue).
+After you get this, you cannot use Telegram's API for a while.
 You can know the time to wait by accessing the FloodException::TimeToWait property.

+If this happens too often and/or the TimeToWait value is too long, there may be something odd going on.
+First and foremost, are you using TgSharp to manage more than one telegram account from the same host?
+If yes, it's likely that you're hitting [Telegram restrictions](https://core.telegram.org/api/errors#420-flood).
+We recommend that you use TgSharp in a standalone-device app (so that each instance of your program only uses one telegram account), so for example a mobile app, not a web app.

+If, on the other hand, you're completely sure that you found a bug in TgSharp about this, please open a Github issue.

 #### Why does TgSharp lacks feature XXXX?